What you need to know while on benefits

 Please tell us immediately about any changes in your circumstances or those of your family who are included in your claim.
 These include:

-- Increases or decreases in your earnings or self-employed earnings
+- any increases or decreases in your earnings or self-employed earnings

-- You or anyone living with you changes jobs or the number of hours worked
+- if you or anyone living with you changes jobs or the number of hours worked

-- The amount of child care you pay or the person providing the care changes
+- ff the amount of child care you pay or the person providing the care changes

-- Changes in your or your partners capital, savings or investments or anyone's living with you
+- any changes in your or your partners capital, savings or investments or that of anyone living with you

-- Any of your children leave school or leave home
+- if any of your children leave school or leave home

-- Anyone moves into or out of your home including sub-tenants and boarders
+- if anyone moves into or out of your home including sub-tenants and boarders

-- You or anyone living with you becomes a student, starts a Training Scheme, goes into hospital, a nursing home or prison
+- if you or anyone living with you becomes a student, starts a Training Scheme, goes into hospital, a nursing home or prison

-- You or your partner are going to be away from the property for more than four weeks
+- if you or your partner are going to be away from the property for more than 4 weeks

-Please tell us yourself about these changes, do not rely on someone else to pass on the message.
-If you do not tell us of the changes within one month from the date of the change you may lose any additional benefit or you may be asked to repay any benefit you are not entitled to.
+Please tell us about these changes yourself within a month from the date of the change.
+If you don’t, you may lose any additional benefit or you may be asked to repay any benefit you are not entitled to.

 It is an offence not to tell us about a change in your circumstances that affects benefit.
 We may take further action against you if the Council considers that you have committed an offence.

-If your circumstances change and you wish to make a new claim for help with your housing costs you may need to claim Universal Credit - more information is available on our Universal Credit information page.
+If your circumstances change and you wish to make a new claim for help with your housing costs you may need to claim Universal Credit.

 If you need help with your Council Tax you can still apply for Council Tax Support with the Council.